If you are a reading teacher then I bet it’s pretty safe to say that one of your number one goals is get your students to LOVE reading.

 If we want our kids to love reading, they need to be able to talk about their reading experience with their classmates

-- Morning Meeting Book Reviews: In my class, we would hold a morning meeting every single day.
+- Morning Meeting Book Review In my class, we would hold a morning meeting every single day.
 I would always try to make these a meaningful part of our day and rather then asking my students “what’s your favorite food” or “where would you go for your dream vacation?”
 I started using my morning meeting time as a place to discuss books, favorite authors, or genres.

 At least once a week I would ask my kids to share a book they were reading and what they thought of it.
 This was a great way to encourage accountability and students loved getting recommendations from their classmates on what to read next.